The principles of economic substance and beneficial owner in international business

 When a company may be considered a “paper” intermediary company?

 If a third party i.e. fiduciary provider or administrator seems to act on behalf of a beneficial owner?

 Be taxed in the source country, thus lifting the veil of incorporation of the intermediary company.

 On the contrary,

-A intermediary company is an entity itself and is distinct from its shareholders.
-Some of intermediary company’s powers may be exercised by its directors without the interference of itsshareholders.
-Directors may also be advised from other experts and in many cases they have sufficient powers to make decisions.
+An intermediary company is an entity itself and is distinct from its shareholders.
+Some of the intermediary company’s powers may be exercised by its directors without the interference of its shareholders.
+Directors may also be advised by other experts and in many cases, they have sufficient powers to make decisions.

-What might then be a definition of a beneficial ownership?
+What might then be a definition of beneficial ownership?

 A person that, either directly or indirectly, has the power to influence decisions?

 Organisation for Economic Co-operation and Development (OECD) attempt was to describe the term of the beneficial owner which relates to the receipts and payments of dividends, interest, and royalties mainly by intermediary companies.

 Organization for Economic Co-operation and Development (OECD) attempt